 13) With the throttle fully open, train doesn’t drive at full speed, but only very slow.

 By default, F3 is set to enable shunting mode, but it will also enable AUX3.
 So if you have for example interior lights connected to AUX3, then you will also enable shunting mode.
-You can change the F key for the shunting mode by allocating another F key in CV 114.
+You can change the F key for the shunting mode by allocating another F key in CV 114 (check bits to set in manual).
 0 will disable the shunting key completely (no F key assigned).

 14) Slow start and stop is not working, even though a higher value is set in CV3 and CV4.

 Probably function key F4 is active.
 By default, F4 is set to disable acceleration and deceleration, but also to activate AUX4.
-You can change the F key for the acceleration/deceleration mode by allocating another F key in CV 115.
+You can change the F key for the acceleration/deceleration mode by allocating another F key in CV 115 (check bits to set in manual).
 0 will disable it completely (no F key assigned).

 15) The decoder can’t be programmed with the Bachmann EZ Command Station